 Volatile engine is still under development, but we’re ready to shed some light on the current progress.
 Although the engine itself was written from scratch, it intentionally implements many design principles we refer to as “Quake ideology”.
-We’re pretty sure old-school Quake/Half-Life programmers and level designers will notice that almost everything looks familiar.
-We do our best to incorporate the best principles from the best engines, so you’ll find some features you’ve already learnt from Source or Unreal.
-The engine will be cross-platform (Windows, Linux/SteamOS, Android), high-perfomance, flexible for game developers, and Steam-friendly.
+We are sure that old-school Quake/Half-Life programmers and level designers will notice that almost everything looks familiar.
+We do our best to incorporate the best principles from the best engines, so you will find some features you have already learnt from Source or Unreal.
+The engine is cross-platform (Windows, Linux/SteamOS, MacOS, Android), high-perfomance, flexible for game developers, and Steam-friendly.
 And certainly it is highly integrated with J.A.C.K. editor.
+We are currently developing a 3D-action game, Perilous Warp, on Volatile engine - please do not hesitate to check it out as well.

-- scalable multi-renderer (Direct3D, OpenGL, and OpenGL ES) supports low-end video cards (e.g. GeForce 6600) but also exploits modern features of high-end hardware;
+- scalable multi-renderer (Direct3D, OpenGL, and OpenGL ES) supports old or low-end video cards (e.g. GeForce 8800) but also exploits modern features of high-end hardware;

 - real-time per-pixel lighting with bump and parallax mapping, combined with lightmaps;